Letractively/uliweb/trunk/apps/Documents/files/extending.rst

   it the next time, it'll return the first return value.

 **Plugin collection system** is used the collect all plugin functions.
-When Uliweb execututes an reaches an Invocation point, it'll look for a mtaching matched plugin functions from the collection system.
+When Uliweb execution reaches an invocation point, it'll look for a mtaching plugin functions from the collection system.
 But you should define plugin function first.
 Which places are the mose suitable place to writing the plugin functions?
-The answer is in each settings.py, because they'll be imported automatically when the Uliweb started.
+The answer is in each app's ``__init__.py`` or app's ``start.py``, because they'll be imported automatically when the Uliweb started.